Last week, the fast food restaurant chain Carl’s Jr. launched a test CBD food-infused burger in their restaurant in Colorado.

 The burger was on the menu only on April 20 for one day.
 Carl’s Jr. tested Rocky Mountain High to check whether it should be included in their main menu because their younger visitors were looking for new flavors.

 It’s not the only company playing with CBD in food and beverages.
 CBD-infused meals and drinks are a fast-growing trend that is supported by some restaurants, from coffee places to burger houses.
 Earlier this year, Espresso Bay from Traverse City tested CBD latte which turned out a huge success.
 CBD Joe’s Coffee and Que, a Medford restaurant, offers CBD breakfast and BBQ.
-At this point, Carl’s Jr. is the most popular chain that has added CBD to their menu.
+At this point, Carl’s Jr. is the most popular chain that has added CBD to its menu.